-Situated amidst the blue waters of the Mediterranean, the rugged island of Corsica holds much for the mature traveller looking to discover something new.
+Situated amidst the turquoise waters of the Mediterranean, the rugged island of Corsica holds much for the mature traveller looking to discover something new.
+Take in the cobbled streets of the old town of Calvi, or get out of the city and onto the white sandy beaches of the Tyrrhenian Sea coast.
+Inland, head to the rugged cliffs of the Col de Bavella.
 With its stunning natural scenery and picturesque coastal towns, Corsica is a feast for the eyes and a wonderful travel destination.
-Join Odyssey Traveller as we take you on a journey across this remarkable island.
+Join Odyssey Traveller as we take you on a journey across this beautiful island.

 Odyssey travels by coach and occasionally uses local transport, including trains and ferries.
 Specifics are always outlined in your tour itinerary.
 Buses operate on routes around the island, though service availability can be somewhat limited.
 Corsica’s single train line, the Chemin de Fer de la Corse, links Ajaccio and Bastia, and is a very scenic, if somewhat limited, way to travel.

 In major cities, Odyssey stays in centrally located 3-4 star hotels, with easy access to public transport.
 In smaller towns or rural areas, we usually stay in family-run hotels or guesthouses.
 On our longstay tours, during which you spend the length of the tour in a single location, we use serviced apartments.

 Odyssey always engages local guides with regional knowledge to ensure an authentic experience during which you can learn as much as possible about the history and culture of places you visit.